githubatrohit/githubatrohit/README.md

 ### Hi there I'm Rohit:wave:

-I'm currently pursuing my B.Tech in CSE at [KIIT University](https://kiit.ac.in/) and would be graduating in 2023:vulcan_salute:
+I'm currently pursuing my B.Tech in CS&SE at [KIIT University](https://kiit.ac.in/) and would be graduating in 2023:vulcan_salute:
 I have a great interest in Programming, Graphics Designing and Photography.
 You can also visit my LinkedIn page(Link given Below) to know more about me.
-Thanks for reading this..
+Thanks for reading this...

 ## I'm a Programmer, Photographer, Graphic Designer and Musician